VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/FAQ.md

 It then stores every field value into a distinct data block.
 E.g. values for the same field across multiple log entries are stored in a single data block.
 This allow reading data blocks only for the needed fields during querying.

-Data blocks are compressed before being stored on disk.
+Data blocks are compressed before being saved to persistent storage.
 This allows saving disk space and improving query performance when it is limited by disk read IO bandwidth.

 Smaller data blocks are merged into bigger blocks in background.
 Data blocks are limited in size.
 If the size of data block exceeds the limit,